 A growing number of politicians are recognising the importance of financial education from a young age.
 As the voices grow louder we urge government to listen, learn and act.
 By making financial education a compulsory part of the primary curriculum we can help the generations of tomorrow.

-Jane Goodland is Responsible Business Director at Quilter and Co-chair of Kickstart
+Jane Goodland is Corporate Affairs Director at Quilter and Co-chair of Kickstart

 KickStart Money is the work of twenty of Britain's leading savings and investment firms, brought together by TISA.
 The aim is to fill the gap in financial education provision in UK primary schools, by designing and delivering a scheme to at least 18,000 primary school children over the next 3 years.
 It has been evaluated by the Money Advice Service as part of the What Works initiative, with the ultimate target being government adoption of it as part of the National Curriculum.